Amending HOA bylaws, covenants, declarations and deed restrictions.

 HOA Attorneys Serving All Of Michigan

-In Michigan, a homeowners association must regularly review and update its articles of incorporation, bylaws, covenants, declarations and deed restrictions.
-This is to ensure the Michigan HOA’s governing documents adequately address owners’ needs.
-Let our Michigan HOA attorneys help with this complicated task.
+In Michigan, a homeowners association must regularly review and update its articles of incorporation, bylaws, covenants, declarations and deed restrictions to ensure they comply with applicable laws, and adequately address owners’ needs and changes in technology.
+Amending HOA covenants will often help your homeowners association avoid costly litigation.

-1. The articles of incorporation are dated prior to January 15, 2015.
+- The articles of incorporation are dated before January 15, 2018.

 In 2015 and 2018, major revisions were made to the Michigan Nonprofit Corporation Act, MCL 450.2101, et. seq., Act 162 of 1982.